dineshmetkari/myjsqlview/trunk/myjsqlview/docs/Release/readme.txt

 Update Notes:

    MyJSQLView updates need no special attention.
 Just install the latest release into your existing directory.
-For prior releases to Version 3.01 though the project is recommending to perform a clean install.
+For prior releases to Version 3.31 though the project is recommending to perform a clean install.
 This is not a necessity, but will clean out some unused files, mainly in the images directory.
 The only other major concern of a new release that might be of interest is obtaining new connection parameters.
-Each new release that supports an additional database, release v3.29 does not, will have an example configuration for the connection parameters in the advanced login parameters.
+Each new release that supports an additional database, release v3.31 does, will have an example configuration for the connection parameters in the advanced login parameters.
 Likely changes will be included in the reference myjsqlview.xml file located in the installation directory.
 Often the Driver, Protocol, SubProtocol, and Port